darekf77/firedev/README.md

 # Firedev commands
-\+ Create new standalone app (simple project, cli tools or entry projects for big applications) that can be relaased in npm as organization normal packages (example **my-standalone-app**)
+\+ Create new standalone app (simple project, cli tools or entry projects for big applications) that can be relaased in npm as normal packages (example **my-standalone-app**)
 ```
 firedev new my-standalone-app